tedroppelmann/finance-manager/README.md

 ## Features

 - Monthly finance tracking
-- Categorization of transactions
+- "Smart" categorization of transactions by expense category and payment method
-- Export data to Google Sheets
+- Automatic export to Google Sheets to persist the data on the cloud
+- Add new keywords for expense categorization while is running
 - Report generation (work in progress)
 - Visualization of financial data (work in progress)